odlp/odlp.github.io/source/posts/2017-03-07-finely-sliced-user-stories.html.md

 - Limits complexity and mental burden for contributors

 ## Slicing technique
-It takes time to build up instinct of how to divide stories for your team.
-It takes practice.
+It takes time and practice to build up an instinct of how to divide stories for your team.
 There will be times when the stories seem fine at the point of being written, but immediately feel uncomfortable when read aloud to the team.
 Perhaps the stories then need to be rewritten but you'll have learnt from it.

 Here a few considerations to keep in mind when slicing up a feature: